-Since 1999 Westbrook has worked in collaboration with Adam Trowbridge.
-Currently they develop projects as Channel TWo [CH2], a Chicago-based creative-research studio launched in 2010.
+Westbrook also Co-founded and Co-directs Channel TWo (CH2), a Chicago-based creative-research studio launched in 2010.
 CH2 produces information experiences and critical playware.
 CH2 is interested in luck, levels, systems, and trespassing through the contexts of landscape, interactivity, data, and augmented reality.
-Their work reveals paradigms, complexity, contradictions, and cognitive dissonance.
+CH2 work reveals paradigms, complexity, contradictions, and cognitive dissonance.
 CH2 projects have been exhibited/screened in museums, galleries, and culture centers nationally and internationally and have been featured in Leonardo MIT Press Journals, Motherboard Vice, The Creators Project, Art Papers, The Intercept, and Media-N. CH2 work is included in permanent collections at the Rose Goldsen Archive of New Media Art at Cornell University, Ithaca, NY, and The Kinsey Institute Art Collection at Indiana University, Bloomington, IN.
-Their apps have been distributed through The App Store and Google Play.
+CH2 apps have been distributed through The App Store and Google Play. www.onchanneltwo.com

-Together Westbrook and Trowbridge have received awards and commissions for their work including the 2017-18 AIGA DEC Research Grant for coding education, a 2017 National Security Agency (NSA) Grant for secure design research (with CDM colleague and collaborator Dr. Filipo Sharevski), a 2015 National Science Foundation Subaward for creative computation research, the 2014 SPACES R+D Award for AR (augmented reality) creative research, a 2013 Sony Digital Media Academy Award for 3D and VR (virtual reality) equipment, a 2012 Rhizome.org Commission through the New Museum to launch the ARRAY Project and listserv, a 2011 Turbulence Net Art Commission through New Radio and Performing Arts, Inc., and a 2009 Terminal Net Art Commission.
+Awards and commissions include a 2019 Media Archeology Lab (MAL) Residency at the University of Colorado, the 2017-18 AIGA DEC Research Grant for coding education, a 2015 National Science Foundation Subaward for creative computation research, the 2014 SPACES R+D Award for AR (augmented reality) creative research, a 2013 Sony Digital Media Academy Award for 3D and VR (virtual reality) equipment, a 2012 Rhizome.org Commission through the New Museum to launch the ARRAY Project and listserv, a 2011 Turbulence Net Art Commission through New Radio and Performing Arts, Inc., and a 2009 Terminal Net Art Commission.